tkardi/writeup/content/post/2018/05/21/calculating-a-polygon-mesh.md

 Calculate midpoint values based on [st_lineinterpolatepoint]( https://postgis.net/docs/ST_LineInterpolatePoint.html).
-This is the preferred way - instead of using [st_centroid](https://postgis.net/docs/ST_Centroid.html) which can have inadvertent consequences.
+This is the preferred way to, for example using [st_centroid](https://postgis.net/docs/ST_Centroid.html) which can have inadvertent consequences.
+A centroid of the geometry is not guaranteed to intersect the geometry it represents, it's just a "center of mass of the geometry"

 {{< highlight sql >}}
 update ay_lines_shift_left set